Treentje/github-docs-example/README.md

 ```
 Github extends the functionality of Markdown tables to provide more alignment and table cell formatting options [<sup>[4]</sub>](#references).

+ - Make note of where the pipe keyboard key is located.
+ - It should appear above return or enter key
+ - but it may vary based on your keyboard layout.

 ![Photo of Momo](Assets/DSC_6844.jpg)

 ## References